rotki/rotki/docs/installation_guide.rst

 OSX
 ========

-Go to the `releases <https://github.com/rotki/rotki/releases>`_ page and download the darwin-x64 package from the `latest release <https://github.com/rotki/rotki/releases/latest>`_.
+Go to the `releases <https://github.com/rotki/rotki/releases>`_ page and download the darwin-x64 dmg package from the `latest release <https://github.com/rotki/rotki/releases/latest>`_.

 Click on the dmg installer and when prompted drag the Rotki logo to your Applications.
 This will install the application and once finished you can select Rotki from your applications folder and launch it.